CYLaiMDPhD/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 *Note: This repository was created to fulfill an assignment (Module 15 Challenge) for the UC Berkeley Data Analytics and Visualization Bootcamp.
-Submitted on 2-4-22 for grading.*
+The analysis, content, and format of this report were based on the grading rubric.*

+*Module exercises included:*
+- *Installation and introduction to R and RStudio*
+- *Reading and writing data in R*
+- *R Functions*
+- *Introduction and use of Tidyverse Package*
+- *Plotting charts using ggplot*
+  - *bar, line, scatter, box plots*
+  - *heatmaps, layers*
+- *Review of statitics, hypothesis testing, and applying statistical tests*
+  - *T-tests*
+  - *ANOVA*
+  - *Single and multiple linear regression*
+  - *A/B Testing*

+*The report below is based on analyses and code in MechaCarChallenge.R*

 ## OVERVIEW